gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-21-ML-project-repository.md

 Neat.

-Now open this folder with VSCode.
-We don't use PyCharm over here.
+Now open this folder with [VSCode](https://code.visualstudio.com/), which is recommended over PyCharm.

+You may also want to install the following VSCode extensions:

+- [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python): pretty mandatory.
+This should also automatically install Pylance.
+- [Black formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter): prettu much needed, install it then on VSCode, in Settings, check the box "Editor: Format On Save".
+- [Mypy](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker): not only this will force you to code in a readable way, but will often spot bugs early while you're still coding.
+- [Pylint](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint): it will spot, while coding, violations of Python coding best practices.
+It will help you improve your code quality.
+- [TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml): in order to have well-colored `.toml` files while editing them (not really needed).

+Also, in VSCoce settings, activate the "Editor: Word Wrap" option, and other similar ones.
+This will allow you to visualize correctly even long lines of code.

 ## Virtual environment

 We now need a virtual environment.
-Check out Pyenv and never go back to anything else.
+Check out [Pyenv](https://github.com/pyenv/pyenv) and never go back to anything else.
 Make sure that it is correctly installed and that you have the following lines:

 ```bash
 export PYENV_ROOT="$HOME/.pyenv"